 Here, the notice describes the lawsuit, explains the settlement, and instructs class members that they may opt out of the settlement (except the PAGA component) or object.
 The gross settlement amount and estimated deductions are provided.
+Class members' estimated payments and workweek information is displayed on the first page of the notice.
 Class members are informed of their qualifying workweeks as reflected in Defendant's records and are instructed how to dispute this information.
-Class members are given 45 days to request exclusion from the class or submit a written objection to the settlement.
+They are given 60 days to request exclusion from the class or submit a written objection to the settlement.
+The notice instructs class members how to appear at the final fairness hearing remotely via Microsoft Teams.
+Class members are instructed that they may appear at the final fairness hearing to make an oral objection without submitting a written objection.
+Finally, the notice informs class members that notice of final judgment will be posted on the administrator's web site.

-The notice is generally adequate, but must be modified to instruct class members that they may opt out of or object to the settlement by simply providing their name, without the need to provide their Social Security number, telephone number, or other identifying information.
+The notice is generally adequate, but must be modified to make it clear that class members may opt out of or object to the settlement by simply providing their name, without the need to provide their phone number, Social Security number, or other personal information.